 A spider’s body has two segments.
 One part includes the head, three to four pairs of eyes, a mouth, and eight legs.
 The second, larger half is their abdomen, where they can produce a silk webbing they use to catch prey, travel, or hold eggs.
 Some of the most common spiders in New England include:

-- Wolf Spiders: These dark brown spiders are active hunters.
+- Wolf Spiders: Wolf spiders are dark brown spiders that are active hunters.
 They hide during the daytime and come out at night in search of food.
 You might see them chasing prey or running along walls or across floors.

 - Fishing Spiders: This spider lives close to rivers, lakes, and streams in wooded areas of New England.
 They are gray with black or light brown markings and look similar to a wolf spider but smaller.

 - Jumping Spiders: Depending on the species, this tiny spider can be dark-colored or bright and iridescent.
 These pests have short legs and stout, hairy bodies.
 Jumping spiders often hide under rocks or in debris and may leap when startled.